go-gitea/gitea/docs/content/administration/config-cheat-sheet.en-us.md

 | actions_log       | actions_log/       |
 | actions_artifacts | actions_artifacts/ |

-And bucket, basepath or `SERVE_DIRECT` could be special or overrided, if you want to use a different you can:
+And bucket, basepath or `SERVE_DIRECT` could be special or overridden, if you want to use a different you can:

 ```ini
 [storage.actions_log]